near/docs/docs/develop/node/kurtosis/running-localnet-with-kurtosis.md

 echo $NEAR_WALLET_URL
 ```

-Example Response:
+**Example Response (DO NOT COPY ~ yours will be slightly different):**

 ```bash
 http://127.0.0.1:51395
 ```

-- Click on the URL displayed in the terminal to launch your local NEAR Wallet.
+- Click on the URL displayed in the terminal to launch your local NEAR Wallet or copy/paste this address in your browser.

 ![Local wallet landing page](/docs/assets/kurtosis/local-wallet-landing-page.png)